Land Manager: Oconee WMA

 Area Rep: Jacob Smulian, firstname.lastname@example.org

-Believe it or not there are miles of clusters of granite blobs all through The Oconee Wildlife Management Area near Greensboro, Georgia.
-Many climbers have visited the area to explore to include Will Weirs, Zak Pitts, Bob Cormany and Shannon Stegg.
-Many have come to the area and climbed, cleaned a few problems and enjoyed the solitude.
-The WMA is a 4100 acre state-owned tract that is managed by the Department of Natural Resources for hunting, however, other recreational activities are also allowed.
+Believe it or not, there are miles of granite boulders all through The Oconee Wildlife Management Area near Greensboro, Georgia.
+Many climbers have visited the area to explore including Will Weirs, Zak Pitts, Bob Cormany, and Shannon Stegg.
+Many have come to the area and climbed, cleaned problems, and enjoyed the solitude.
+The WMA is a 4100 acre state-owned tract that is managed by the Department of Natural Resources for hunting; however, other recreational activities are also allowed.